Too Many Dates

 She was certainly surprised and by the time he finished, even Hermione seemed to be rendered speechless.

 "So what do you think I should do?"
-He asked.
+He asked, practically begging her to come up with one of her legendary Hermione fixes.

 "To be honest Harry, I really just don't know since you are going to be causing a lot of hurt feelings," Hermione told him as she thought about what exactly he should do.